emrgnt-cmplxty/fermi/docs/docs/2.develop/relevant-contracts/ft.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Besides the native Axion token, Axion accounts have access to a multitude of fungible tokens (e.g. [these whitelisted tokens](https://guide.ref.finance/developers-1/cli-trading#query-whitelisted-tokens)).
+Besides the native Fermi token, Fermi accounts have access to a multitude of fungible tokens (e.g. [these whitelisted tokens](https://guide.ref.finance/developers-1/cli-trading#query-whitelisted-tokens)).
 Moreover, it is even possible for users to create their own fungible tokens.

-In contrast with the Axion native token, fungible token (FT) are **not stored** in the user's wallet.
+In contrast with the Fermi native token, fungible token (FT) are **not stored** in the user's wallet.
 In fact, each FT lives in **their own contract** which is in charge of doing **bookkeeping**.
 This is, the contract keeps track of how many tokens each user has, and handles transfers internally.

 In order for a contract to be considered a FT-contract it has to follow the [**NEP-141 and NEP-148 standards**](https://nomicon.io/Standards/FungibleToken/).
 The **NEP-141** & **NEP-148** standards explain the **minimum interface** required to be implemented, as well as the expected functionality.